Thompson Sampling via Fine-Tuning of LLMs: Reproducibility Statement

 \section{Reproducibility Statement}

-Apart from the code provided in the supplementary materials, pseudocode for \gptsft{} is given in Algorithm~\ref{alg:main}.
+Apart from the complete experimental code base provided publicly at \url{https://github.com/IBM/thompson-sampling-via-fine-tuning-of-llms}, pseudocode for \gptsft{} is given in Algorithm~\ref{alg:main}.
 The baselines are also implemented in the code in a self-contained manner.
 The experimental environments for the three tasks considered is also provided in the code.
 Moreover, the provided README.md gives a step-by-step tutorial to reproduce all results in the paper.
 The hardware and software for running the experiments is described in detail in Section~\ref{sec:experiment_details} of the Appendix.
 Furthermore, Section~\ref{sec:hyperparameters} details the hyperparameter sweep conducted during development of this paper.
 In the evaluation, statistical significance is indicated via mean and standard error under $25$ seeds, set to $0, \ldots, 24$.
 All theoretical statements are self-contained and include the complete set of assumptions.
 Both detailed proofs as well as proof sketches for the main results are provided in Section~\ref{sec:proofs} of the Appendix.
 We distinguish between novel claims and prior statements by citing the appropriate works.